-Crip ancestors are often seen as having a soulful experience in life.
+Crip ancestors often have a soulful experience in life.
 Their wisdom is valued by other disabled and non-disabled people who have experienced similar struggles in life.
 It’s essential to understand all disabled people do not fit into this category; many experiences it differently than other people.

 What Is Crip Ancestorship?